May 31–Sep 21, 2008

 Artist/provocateur Jeff Koons is one of the most well-known and intriguing artists of the 20th century.
 His works, with their seductive surfaces and flawless execution, transform everyday objects and fantasies into high art.
 This exhibition is conceived in close collaboration with the artist to create a carefully selected survey focusing on his most iconic sculptural works.
 The MCA presented Koons’s first American survey in 1988, before he began his often controversial series of works in porcelain.
 It is fitting for the MCA to revisit the career of this now-seminal figure in contemporary art and to explore his work’s significance for a new generation.

-Many of the works included in the exhibition come from the MCA’s own collection with in-depth concentrations of Koons’s work.
+Many of the works included in the exhibition come from the MCA’s own collection.
 Additional new paintings by Koons are also included.
 Jeff Koons is developed as a unique presentation for Chicago, which will be its only venue.

 Major support for Jeff Koons is provided by the Harris Family Foundation in memory of Bette and Neison Harris.